 For the most effective food storage, a vacuum sealer must effectively remove the air from your sealer bags.
 A model should have enough suction power to draw as much air as possible from the bags, so you don't wind up with air pockets around your food.
 In general, a vacuum sealer should provide 13 to 25 inches of mercury (Hg) of pressure to successfully vacuum seal.

 The Nesco Deluxe Food VS-12 Vacuum Sealer is one of the most powerful models on our list, hitting 25.1 Hg in its top mode.
 Our tester found this top mode to be one of the strongest among the models they've used.
-With a maximum suction of 23 Hg, the Weston Professional Advantage Vacuum Sealer is another powerful option.

 A vacuum sealer's size is a key factor to consider when shopping.
 You can only seal foods that are similar in size to the machine or fit inside bags that correspond to the sealer's length.
 If you want to store and freeze large pieces or quantities of food, you'll need a bigger vacuum sealer.